 Now you have come to the point that if someone even says the word intranet one more time, you will probably quit your job and go into sheep herding.

-Before you sell all your valuables and purchase a flock of sheep however, I’m here to tell you a little secret about your new intranet and how to really maximize on its benefit to your organization by enhancing employee engagement.
-It’s about choosing a great intranet name, and this can be a fun challenge.
+Before you sell all your valuables and purchase a flock of sheep, I’m here to tell you a little secret about your new intranet and how to really maximize its benefit to your organization by enhancing employee engagement.
+It’s about choosing a creative intranet name, and this can be a fun challenge.

-Most of our customers agree that personalizing their intranet is important, and the most common way they seek to do this is to spend time creating a unique and custom design.
-Design is an exceptionally effective way to engage your users with your newly implemented solution, making intranet interactions more enjoyable and even more efficient.
-However, something often overlooked; an even easier, faster and less costly method of personalizing your intranet, is simply giving it an intranet name.
+Most of our customers agree that personalizing their company intranet is important, and the most common way they seek to do this is to spend time creating a unique and custom design.
+Design is an effective way to engage your users with your newly implemented solution, making intranet interactions more enjoyable and even more efficient.
+However, something often overlooked; an even easier, faster, and less costly method of personalizing your intranet is simply giving it an intranet name.

-IConIC displays photos from our company events, lists all our employee information, houses our documents, allows us to fill out and submit our time sheets online and much much more.
-It’s a helpful and reliable part of IC Thrive and helps to promote our unique company culture.
+IConIC displays photos from our company events, lists all our employee information, houses our documents, allows us to fill out and submit our timesheets online, and much much more.
+It’s a valuable and reliable part of IC Thrive and helps to promote our unique corporate culture.
 Because the name is a play on words, it has stuck and is used on a daily basis.
 “It’s on IConIC”, “Check out IConIC”, “E just had her baby girl, see Berlin’s pic on IConIC”.

 Some of our customers take the idea of the intranet as a central internal communication system into account when naming their intranet.
 Such examples include:

 Naming your intranet doesn’t have to be complicated, and there are lots of articles and resources out there that offer suggestions and ideas on creative intranet names.
 It is really just a way to engage your users with your new intranet system, and give your intranet manager, who sat through all those demos, compiled all the data, and eventually chose an intranet system, a chance to have a bit of fun.